Introduction

 CORE-V Projects

-The core-v-verif project is being developed to verify all CORE-V cores.
+The core-v-verif project is being developed to verify multiple CORE-V cores.
 The cores themselves are in their own git repositories.
-Below are links to the RTL sources and documentation for CORE-V cores currently in development:
+Below are links to the RTL sources and documentation for CORE-V cores in development as of 2024-05-15:

 The OpenHW Group also maintains the following repositories for stand-alone verification components: